clojurewerkz/gizmo/README.md

+# What is Gizmo

-# Gizmo is an effortless way to create web applications in Clojure
+Gizmo is an effortless way to create web applications in Clojure.

-Gizmo is a set of practices we've accumulated during developing several web applications with Clojure.
-It's a mirco-MVC framework, which lets you develop parts of your app in an absolutely independent, which improves composition and allows you effortlessly implement things like A/B testing, gradual feature rollouts.
+Gizmo is a set of practices we've accumulated from several Web applications and API's developed with Clojure.
+It's a MVC microframework, which lets you develop parts of your app in completely independently, which improves composition and allows you effortlessly implement things like A/B testing, gradual feature rollouts.

-Since Gizmo's using Enlive under the hood, you are able to let your front-end team to work on HTML, CSS and JavaScript without interferring with web development team, but also provides means for making sure their accidental changes (e.g. moved or deleted HTML entries) do not break application code.
+Gizmo uses Enlive under the hood, so you will be able to let your front-end team to work on HTML, CSS and JavaScript without interferring with Web development team, but also provides means for making sure their accidental changes (e.g. moved or deleted HTML entries) do not break application code.

-# Project Goals
+## Project Goals

 Gizmo is not a replacement for Ring or Compojure.
 It's based on them, and doesn't re-implement their features.